-Game of Thrones is known for killing off characters, so we examined a dataset that covers all named character deaths and when they happened.
-Let’s go through a few ways to look at this, starting with Deaths by Season.
+GoT is known for killing off characters, so we examined a dataset that covers all named character deaths and when they happened.
+Let’s go through a few ways to look at this, starting with Death Counts by Season.

-Season 3 is the least deadly of the show so far, which is interesting because it had, arguably, the goriest murder scene of main characters in the show (Hi, Red Wedding)
+This is interesting because it had, arguably, the goriest murder scene of main characters in the show (Hi, Red Wedding).

 (Note: I removed Jon Snow from this viz.
 He completely skewed Season 5, and for the purposes of this post, I’m focusing on characters who died and stayed dead)

-Season 3 killed far fewer characters than Season 2, but those characters had much more screen time overall (Hi again, Red Wedding), which actually makes it more impactful deathwise
+But those characters had much more screen time overall, (hi again, Red Wedding), which actually makes it more impactful deathwise.

-Take a look at Part II in our Game of Thrones series, where we look at screen times and the breakdown of on-screen data between genders and characters, and Part III for Season 7 predictions that are (loosely) based on data.
+Take a look at Part II in our Data of Thrones series, where we look at screen times and the breakdown of on-screen data between genders and characters, and Part III for Season 7 predictions that are (loosely) based on data.